lucasffa/nest-base-project/README.md

 - **NestJS**: A progressive framework for building scalable server-side applications.
 - **TypeORM**: An ORM for managing database interactions in an object-oriented fashion.
 - **PostgreSQL**: A powerful open-source object-relational database system.
+- **Mongoose**: A MongoDB Object Data Modeling (ODM) library, enabling the creation and manipulation of MongoDB-based data structures.
 - **JWT & bcrypt**: For secure authentication and password hashing.
 - **@nestjs/config**: For environment configuration management.
 - **Swagger**: Facilitates API documentation.
+- **MongoDB**: A NoSQL database system that stores data in flexible, JSON-like documents.

 ## Best Practices and Principles